ethereum/ethereum-org-website/src/content/nft/index.md

   - Signatures
 - Lots and lots more options to get creative with!

 An NFT can only have one owner at a time.
-The way this is managed is through the uniqueID and metadata that no other token can replicate.
-NFTs are minted through smart contracts that verify ownership and manage transferability of the NFT's.
-When someone creates, or mints an NFT they are executing code stored in smart contracts that conform to different standards, such as ERC-721.
+Ownership is managed through the uniqueID and metadata that no other token can replicate.
+NFTs are minted through smart contracts that assign ownership and manage the transferability of the NFT's.
+When someone creates or mints an NFT, they execute code stored in smart contracts that conform to different standards, such as ERC-721.
 This in turn is then added to the blockchain where the NFT is being managed.
 The minting process, from a high level, has the following steps that it goes through:

 - Creating a new block
 - Validating information